Critical Care

 New Research: AI-Assisted Ultrasound in Military Trauma Settings

-AI-Assisted Ultrasound in Military Trauma Settings New Research In the high-stakes environment of military combat, Non compressible Truncal Hemorrhage (NCTH) remains a leading cause of preventable death.
+AI-Assisted Ultrasound in Military Trauma Settings 2025 Research In the high-stakes environment of military combat, Non compressible Truncal Hemorrhage (NCTH) remains a leading cause of preventable death.
 While the Focused Assessment with Sonography in Trauma…